DHTMLX/gantt-docs/data/desktop/gantt_security.md

 To do this, you need to create a separate Gantt instance in a function.
 The goal here is to make code that runs within the function inaccessible outside of it.

-What is more, by default, Gantt creates a new instance in the *gantt* object.
+What is more, by default Gantt creates a new instance in the *gantt* object.
 It is important to add a new variable inside the function using either the *const* or the *let* keyword to make it inaccessible outside the function and safely put the Gantt instance inside this variable.

 ~~~js